 If the accident occurred as a result of the other vehicle not being maintained properly, we can determine whether the driver was aware of this fault through proper inspection and correct maintenance.

 It may be that the other driver was distracted by a cell phone or tablet immediately before the accident.
 It is possible to access cell phone records to determine whether or not the phone was used before the crash, and whether this may have contributed.
-Details such as the time of the last text message or phone call can be very useful in proving that the driver was distracted and that this caused the crash.
+Details such as the time of the last text message or phone call can be very useful in proving that it is a distracted drivers accident and that this caused the crash.

 If you or a loved one were in an accident, our qualified T-bone car accident lawyers can help.
 Reach out to our office today to get started.